Skip to content

 Career Paths

 Often, individuals are drawn to bioengineering for the opportunity to blend their interests in biology and engineering, contribute to healthcare advancements, engage in innovative projects, and make a meaningful impact on the well-being of individuals and communities.
 The field's combination of scientific exploration, problem-solving, and potential for societal benefit often makes it a fulfilling and intriguing career choice.
-Students graduating from Clemson with a degree in bioengineering are employed by some of the following corporations.
+Students graduating from Clemson with a degree in bioengineering and biomedical engineering are employed by some of the following corporations.

 • BMW